Overcoming Life’s Challenges Through Restoration NOT Punishment

 Bobbie's goal is to lead the youth by setting a good example, to be great leaders; and make a difference in the community.
 View full bio »

 If you really knew me... you would know that my heart has always had a passion for restoration and healing.
 This has presented itself in many ways throughout my life.
 View full bio »

-I obtained my Masters of Education in Curriculum and Instruction from BGSU.
-I have 12 years of instructional experience in the community with a local school district.
+Kelly obtained her Masters of Education in Curriculum and Instruction from BGSU.
+She has 12 years of instructional experience in the community with a local school district.
 View full bio »